In this topic

-When you add data to a map from Excel, choose the location type that best represents your information.
-Location information from your data is used to create a relationship between your business data and the specified location type.
+When you add data from MicroStrategy, select the ArcGIS location type that best represents your information.
+Location information from MicroStrategy is used to create a relationship between your business data and the specified location type.

-- Address—Depending on the geographic region of your organization, address data can be composed of any of the following multiline fields: address, neighborhood, city, subregion, region, state, province, postal code, United States ZIP Code, country, and so on.
+- Address—Depending on the geographic region of your organization, address data can be composed of any of the following: address, neighborhood, city, subregion, region, state, province, postal code, United States ZIP Code, country, and so on.
 The more address elements your

 data contains, the more accurate your results will be.
 The address